salikansari6/salikansari6/README.md

 - I am a **Full Stack Developer** whose specialty is the **Front End**.
 I code User Interfaces for the Web and Mobile
 - 🔭 I’m working as a Software Engineer (SDE-2) at Procedure Technologies

-- 🌱 I’m currently learning FastAPI, GoLong
+- 🌱 I’m currently learning FastAPI, GoLang and System Design

 - 👯 I’m looking to collaborate on React, React Native or React Library Projects